Soft-Sprint-Studios/Matrix-Engine/docs/tools_readme.txt

 This is Krastito's mdl decompiler from 2003.
 It will not decompile the VBM components, as there's currently no tool available for that purpose.

- - worlcraft
+ - ParallaxED
-Due to the dubious legal nature of distributing a custom Hammer based on the 2003 leak, I have as of yet decided not to include this in the release until later on.
-I still have to decide what I will do in terms of a level editor, but the most likely bet is that I'll fork TrenchBroom and add Pathos support.
+The ParallaxED is used by Parallax Engine, based on HammerTime and has some compatibility fixes and new features for Parallax Engine, Designed to be similar to Valve's Hammer Editor

  - pmdlviewer
-Pathos's Model Viewer is based on the original Half-Life Model Viewer by Mike Ciragan, and offers numerous useful features like a Compile Model tab, with the ability to copy the resulting VBM and MDL files to a set of destination folders.
+Parallax's Model Viewer is based on the original Half-Life Model Viewer by Mike Ciragan, and offers numerous useful features like a Compile Model tab, with the ability to copy the resulting VBM and MDL files to a set of destination folders.
 See "model_viewer.txt" for more information.